golf1052/azure-maps-spider-clusters/README.md

 ]);

-//Create an instance of the spider manager. var spiderManager = new atlas.SpiderClusterManager(map, clusterBubbleLayer, shapeLayer);
+//Create an instance of the spider manager. var spiderManager = new atlas.SpiderClusterManager(map, clusterBubbleLayer, featureLayer);

 //Optionally, add event handler for when a feature is selected. map.events.add('featureSelected', spiderManager, function(e) {